Te Aroha to Matamata

 Traffic: Light to Moderate

-- A leisurely ride through some of New Zealand's most productive land and horse studs.
+- A leisurely ride through lush Waikato farmland and horse studs

-- Views of the bush clad Kaimai-Mamaku Ranges and lush Waikato farmland.
+- Picnic lunches with views of the bush clad Kaimai-Mamaku Ranges

-- Drop into the Matamata i-SITE to arrange your visit to the Hobbiton Movie Set from Lord of the Rings fame.
+- Arrange a visit to the Hobbiton Movie Set of Lord of the Rings fame at Matamata i-SITE

 Te Aroha to Matamata